ria447/coding-practice/README.md

-# Solution to LeetCode problems
+# Solution to Coding problems
-A repository for the solutions to the LeetCode problems.
+A repository for the solutions to the Coding problems.

 ## Problems
 1. [Two Sum](https://leetcode.com/problems/two-sum/description/)